alkamauss/content/sites/dev.mauss/curated/bash-cheat-sheet/+article.md

 ---
 date: "2021-02-21"
-title: Complete Bash Utility Cheat Sheet
+title: Bash Utility Cheat Sheet
 ---

-These are my goto scripts to manage my home media server.
-I'll be compiling all that I remember here so I won't forget it and could quickly search for a reference in the future.
-I hope most of it would be beneficial to you too.
+These are my scripts that I use to manage my home media server.
+I'm not a bash expert so I'm sure there are better ways to do this, but this is what I have so far.

 ## Using Nano Editor